 Our operations have consumed substantial amounts of cash since inception.
 We expect to continue to spend substantial amounts on research and development, including conducting clinical trials for our Maestro System.
 Even before we receive regulatory approval to market our Maestro System, we expect to spend significant funds commercializing the product, including development of a direct sales force.
 In 2006, our cash used in operations was \$16.2 million.
 We expect cash used in operations will increase significantly in each of the next several years, and we may need additional funds to complete the development and commercialization of our Maestro System.
-We believe that the estimated net proceeds from this offering of approximately \$68.25 million, or approximately \$78.7 million if the underwriters exercise their over-allotment option in full, based on the assumed initial public offering price of \$15.00 per share, the mid-point of the range on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses, together with our cash resources and amounts available to us under a loan agreement, will be sufficient to meet our cash needs for at least the next 36 months.
+We believe that the estimated net proceeds from this offering of approximately \$35.70 million, or approximately \$41.28 million if the underwriters exercise their over-allotment option in full, based on the initial public offering price of \$8.00 per share after deducting underwriting discounts and commissions and estimated offering expenses, together with our cash resources and amounts available to us under a loan agreement, will be sufficient to meet our cash needs through the end of 2009.
 After, and possibly prior to, such time we may need to raise substantial additional capital to: continue our research and development programs; commercialize our Maestro System, if approved by the FDA; and fund our operations in general.